pchiwan/ko-Timer/README.md

 The `koTimer` notifies some events that you can bind to.

 ### __TimeIsUp__
-This event is triggered when the countdown reaches zero.
+This event is triggered when the timer's countdown reaches zero.

 ### __TimerStopped__
 This event is triggered when the timer is stopped because the `keepGoing` condition wasn't met.
 If you stop the timer by calling the `stop` method this event is not triggered.